smittyfest/cassandra-notes/relational-overview.md

 The data might reside on your laptop and a batch might take maybe 30 seconds to run if its a really big file or sqlite3 database.

 Medium Data - Fits on a single machine, using an RDBMS like PostgreSQL or MySQL.
 Typically supports hundreds of concurrent clients.
 These relational databases provide ACID Guarantees - Atomicity, Consistency, Isolation, Durability.
+<p>Typically scales vertically.
+More expensive hardware, more main-memory, or faster processors.

 High Availability - How do relational databases perform when scaling for high availability?